 We support the development and understanding of British Values in a range of ways throughout the year so they are an integral part of school life.

 The Core Values determined by the DfE are:

-Pupils will have the opportunity to have their voices heard through our House Captains, Junior Prefects and School’s council.
-They will act as role models across the school, in the classroom (particularly in debates) and through Pupil questionnaires.
-The school’s council inform school improvement through feedback on all aspects of school life.
+Pupils will have the opportunity to have their voices heard through our School Council, Head Students and Prefects, House Captains, Eco Team and Anti-Bullying Ambassadors.
+They will act as role models across the school, in the classroom (particularly in debates) and through pupil questionnaires.
+The School Council inform school improvement through feedback on all aspects of school life.

-Our school ethos and behaviour policy revolve around our Core Values of Acceptance, Forgiveness and Responsibility.
+Our school ethos and behaviour policy revolve around our Core Values of Love, Courage and Hope.
 Pupils have been part of discussions and worships related to what this means and how it is shown.
 Posters around the school will promote respect for others and this is reiterated through our classroom and curriculum, as well as our behaviour policy.

 TOLERANCE OF THOSE OF DIFFERENT FAITHS AND BELIEFS